FindChimneySweepers logoFindChimneySweepers

 They do not remove creosote on their own.
 The chemical action only converts the creosote to a form that brushing can remove — the brushing still has to happen.
 Marketing that implies the log "cleans the chimney" is overstated.
 The log is a pretreatment, not a treatment.

-They do not work on Stage 3 glazed creosote.
+They do not work on 3rd stage glazed creosote.
 The chemistry is not aggressive enough to break down heavy glaze.
-Using logs as a response to Stage 3 is a delay that usually makes the eventual remediation more expensive.
+Using logs as a response to 3rd stage is a delay that usually makes the eventual remediation more expensive.

 They do not substitute for professional inspection.
 A log treatment tells you nothing about crown condition, liner integrity, cap condition, or flashing — all of which a professional sweep observes during the visit.